Basic Information on the Minolta SR mount:

 While the SR mount facilitate auto aperture (and thereby wide-open composing and focusing) any metering would have to be done through stop-down metering because the lens had no reliable way to communicate the selected aperture value to the camera body.
 To facilitate this, Minolta in 1966 extended the SR mount with a functionality referred to as MC (stands for meter coupling).

 Meter coupling is a simple and elegant solution, wherein the aperture ring is given a prong that extends towards the camera body, that interfaces with a similar prong mounted on the camera-end of the mount, thereby allowing the camera to – at all times – know what aperture the user has set the lens.
 Note that the location of the prong (at 6:30 o clock in this picture) is not an identifier, as the prong moves together with the aperture ring.
+If you need to identify a Minolta MC lens and do not have access to imagery of the lens’ mount, all Minolta MC lenses have the phrase MC on the lens’ name ring.

 While meter coupling (SR/MC) not only allowed fully open metering (metering without needing to stop down the lens), it also allowed the further construction of camera bodies that could do aperture priority auto exposure.
 But to be able to facilitate shutter priority one crucial bit of information was missing, namely a way for the lens to communicate its minimum aperture (f/16, f/22 or /f32).

 To enable this, another small tab (the MD tab) was added to the aperture ring in 1977, that communicates the minimum aperture to any camera equipped to ‘read’ it.
+If you need to identify a Minolta MD lens and do not have access to imagery of the lens’ mount, all Minolta MD lenses have the phrase MD on the lens’ name ring.

-When Minolta later introduced camera bodies that also featured program auto, this could work with any MD lens, but as a the penultimate of the MD lens lineup, lenses were equipped with a mechanism to lock the aperture ring at its minimum aperture (see below).
+When Minolta later introduced camera bodies that also featured program auto, this could work with any MD lens, but as a the penultimate of the MD lens lineup, lenses were equipped with a pusher mechanism to lock the aperture ring at its minimum aperture (see below).

 In 1983 – already preparing for the autofocus revolution – Minolta introduced a camera (the Minolta X-600) that allowed focus confirmation (A green dot would appear in the viewfinder whenever the body though the centre point was in focus).
 While The X-600 in the end was a one-off and was never marketed outside of Japan (my guess is Minolta decided to bet the farm on full autofocus cameras, and as we know, that turned out to be a good bet), it seems that there was a point in time when Minolta was quite serious about focus confirmation as a technology.